scriptResume

 and Lower case

-transform the selected text into upper or lower cased format.
+selected text into upper or lower cased format.

 Roxygen formatting features